WKB eigenmode construction for analytic Toeplitz operators: Introduction

 Near $P_0$, the rate of decay is sharp, but we have no explicit control on the constant $c'$. \end{rem}

-Theorem \ref{thr:WKB-Bottom} has applications to tunnelling in spin systems.
+Theorem \ref{thr:WKB-Bottom} has applications to tunnelling between (locally) symmetric wells, in the spirit of \cite{helffer_puits_1985}.
 In Proposition \ref{prop:tunn-lower} we prove that, if $f$ has two symmetrical wells, and $\lambda_0,\lambda_1$ denote the two first eigenvalues of $T_N(f)$ (with multiplicity), then

-where $c'$ is as in Theorem \ref{thr:WKB-Bottom}.
+where $c'$ and $C$ are as in Theorem \ref{thr:WKB-Bottom}.
 In the physics community, the tunnelling rate $-N^{-1}\log(\lambda_1-\lambda_0)$ is often estimated using the degree zero approximation $\varphi$ in the WKB ansatz, which solves a Hamilton-Jacobi equation (see Proposition \ref{prop:Hamilton-Jacobi-sol}).
-However, in Proposition \ref{prop:tunn-upper}, we provide a series of examples which illustrate that the tunnelling rate is not given by $\varphi$, let alone by the best possible constant $c'$ in Theorem \ref{thr:WKB-Bottom}.
+However, in Proposition \ref{prop:tunn-upper}, we provide a series of examples which tend to illustrate that the tunnelling rate is not given by $\varphi$, and is not bounded from above by the best possible constant $c'$ in Theorem \ref{thr:WKB-Bottom}.
+This contrasts with the case of an electric Schrödinger operator, where it is well-known that the tunnelling rate corresponds to the behaviour of the Hamilton-Jacobi equation, as detailed in \cite{helffer_puits_1985}.
+The difference between the two cases is the ability to extend the problem ``far away'' into the complex, and in particular, to prove sharp exponential decay, as we explained in Remark \ref{rem:Agmon}.

+Let us now discuss possible alternative strategies for the proof of Theorem \ref{thr:WKB-Bottom}.
+The method we follow is the most direct one, inspired from the $C^{\infty}$ case, and proceeds by a sequence of perturbations of the Toeplitz operator with a quadratic symbol corresponding to the Hessian (for which the ground state is explicit).
+The necessary verification that the terms of the perturbation sum into an analytic symbol, i.e. controls \eqref{eq:growth_symbol} and \eqref{eq:growth_eigval}, occupies most of the proof.

+In some situations, it might be easier to prove that one can conjugate $T_N(f)$ (microlocally and up to an exponentially small error) into an operator for which the eigenfunctions are explicit, such as a quadratic operator.
+One can hope to do so when $M$ has complex dimension 1, or more generally for integrable systems near elliptic points.
+This fact is used, for instance, in appendix B of \cite{helffer_semi-classical_1989} concerned with pseudo-differential operators on $\R$, and leads to a result similar to Theorem \ref{thr:WKB-Bottom}, with a shorter and simpler proof.
+In this integrable case, if one can build a quantum action-angle theorem near an elliptic point in the analytic category (which remains to be done), one could describe all eigenfunctions and eigenvectors modulo an exponentially small error, not just the ground state.

+Apart from the complete integrability assumption, there is hope that KAM-like theorems can be of use, and more precisely, that under a suitable genericity assumption on the symplectic diagonalisation of the Hessian, a Birkhoff normal form near the elliptic point is enough to describe the spectrum, but it is not clear whether it would provide a simpler proof of Theorem \ref{thr:WKB-Bottom}.